nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Delete an appointment**

 **MSS**
-1. User requests to delete a student's appointment by the students matriculation number.
+1. User requests to delete a student's appointment by the student's matriculation number.
 1. System deletes the student's appointment.

     Use case ends.